How to Properly Sanitize Office Desks and Shared Workspaces

 Electrostatic Spraying for Comprehensive Coverage

-How Electrostatic Disinfection Works
+How Electrostatic sanitization Works

 Electrostatic sprayers use an electrically charged mist that allows disinfectant droplets to adhere evenly to surfaces, even in hard-to-reach areas.